 - Candidates who have dual citizenship, including an EU citizenship

-- Candidates from Quebec for master’s degree (since they may take advantage of sliding scale fees same as European applicants).
+- Candidates from Quebec for master’s degree (since they may take advantage of sliding scale fees the same as European applicants).
 Candidates from Quebec for a bachelor’s degree are eligible

 - Master’s level dual-degree candidates.
 Only applicants for the following dual degrees are eligible: